Director of Global Initiatives

 I look forward to advising students interested in pursuing international opportunities, including scholarships for study abroad, post-graduate fellowships, and teach abroad programs.

-Cruz Garibay is a Scholarship Advisor and Resident Advisor.
-He is pursuing a double undergraduate degree in Health Studies and Business Administration with a minor in Human Rights.
+Cruz Garibay is a Scholarship Advisor and Health Educator Reaching Out (HERO).
+He is pursuing a double undergraduate degree in Health Studies and Law, Economics, and Public Policy with a minor in Human Rights.
 His goal is to work to achieve social change in medical institutions and advocate for underrepresented minorities dealing with health care issues.

 As a first generation student he has personal experience allocating and searching for different types of funding to finance his post-secondary education.
-Throughout his college experience, Cruz has developed a passion for working with students, “My hope is to be a resource for students by serving as a metaphorical lighthouse.
-I want to be able to guide them through the different pathways that are available for them to make their college experience a memorable one.”
+As an undergraduate, Cruz has developed a passion for working with students, “My hope is to be a resource for students by serving as a metaphorical lighthouse.
+I want to be able to guide and empower them to apply for opportunities to fund their education.”